lipingxue/docker-volume-vsphere/CONTRIBUTING.md

 The CI/CD system is based on [Drone platform](https://drone.io/) and the server is  https://ci.vmware.run/.
 More information is found at our [CI.md](https://github.com/vmware/docker-volume-vsphere/blob/master/CI.md)

+## Releases for GA and post GA
+The following is the plan for releases for GA and post GA.
+Before GA, the release name format remains the same.

+### Type of Release:
+We plan to have two types of releases: edge release and stable release.

+edge release: will be released every month for users who want a drop of latest.

+stable release: will be release every 3 month for users who want to a stable version.

+### Nomenclature for release:

+The Nomenclature for release will follow the format ```major-version. minor-version.build-version.release-type```.

+“Major-Version” will be the major version number, “minor-version” will be the minor version number which will be bumped on each monthly release. “build-version” by default is 0.
+If we decide to cut one more release on that month (maybe some patch releases), we can increase the “build-version” by 1 for that release. “release-type” has two possible values: “stable” to mark a stable release and “edge” to mark a edge release.

+For Example, assume we plan to cut the first release for GA on August , the release number will be “1.0.0.stable”.
+Then the monthly edge release on September will be “1.1.0.edge”, the monthly release on October will be “1.2.0.edge” and the stable release on November will be “1.3.0.stable”, etc.

 ## Cutting a new release guidelines

 Once a release has been tagged, the CI system will start a build and push the binaries to GitHub Releases page.
 Creating the release on GitHub is a manual process but the binaries for it will be auto generated.